AustinLimanek/reading-notes/README.md

 ### Growth Mindset

 What does growth mindset mean to *me*?
-It means identifying holes in my knowledge; asking questions, researching, and experimenting; and **share** my knowledge and passions with others!
+It means identifying holes in my knowledge; asking questions, researching, and experimenting; and **sharing** my knowledge and passions with others!

 #### Reminders